 No mention shall be made of coral or of crystal (Hebrew gabiysh); the price of wisdom is above pearls (Hebrew paniyn - Job 28:18, ESV).

 This stone is the second most referenced gemstone in the entire KJV Bible, primarily due to its use in the New Testament (see Matthew 7:6, 13:45 - 46 and our article about one of these parables).
 It is also one of the two major gems in Scripture that are produced organically (the other being coral) as opposed to inorganically.

 Natural pearls, which are composed primarily of calcium carbonate, are created within the soft tissue of living shelled mollusks (usually clams).
 Anciently, because they were rare to find, many oysters had to be gathered and opened (thus killing them) in order to find one of these gems.
 One modern method for making these gemstones more available is producing them in farms that use human as well as natural processes to create them.

-Pearls can be not only round but also pear, egg, and other shapes.
+This natural gem can be round, pear, egg, or other shapes.
 While white is the most familiar coloration of this gemstone, they can also come in other colors such as light rose, black, blue, red, and violet.
 Their beauty and desirability goes back at least 4,000 years (Diamonds, Pearls and Precious Stones, page 42).